My Story

 My first two years of college baseball were terrible.
 I got very little to no playing time due to my size and height once again.
 I had put a lot of pressure on myself to perform whenever I got the chance to, and I was never able to bring out the confidence within myself.
 That was something I always struggled with, especially when I had a coach that didn't care about me or had faith in me, and that was exactly what happened at Oxnard College.
 My first season at Oxnard College had stopped abruptly due to COVID around March 2020.
 I decided to make a change due to the fact that I had lost a lot of weight from loads of conditioning in practice and games that we did play prior to COVID.
 I knew that there wouldn't be a 4-year college that would want a 5'7 140lbs outfielder, so I ended up bulking up 25lbs in 6 months, which was right when the fall season of my sophomore year of college was about to start.
 My grandpa ended up passing away during the winter which was really hard on me, but I knew he was in a better place and not suffering anymore.
 Despite making my peace with my grandpa's passing and the amount work I had put in prior to season, I still wasn't getting any recognition or playing time.
 I ended up transferring to Moorpark College in hopes of a different outcome for my career.
 It was with unfortunate timing that my mom had been diagnosed with a super-rare and aggressive form of Cancer called "Angio-Sarcoma" during the summer of 2021.
 It was definitely a very hard time for me and my family.
 School was difficult enough at Moorpark College.
 To top it all off, I ended up getting cut from tryouts at Moorpark College due to politics.
 The day I got cut, the guys that were already on the team vouched for me to stay.
 Even though that didn't persuade the coach to keep me, I knew it was a sign to keep playing.
 The problem was I didn't know where to go, but I was still putting in the work outside of school as if I was still on a team.
 A huge shoutout to Who's on First Batting Cages in Oxnard for giving me a home and a place that I could put in my work in peace and a big thank you to the man that worked those hitting machines at the cages and kept me company at that time.
 I truly appreciated it, Ernie.
 Rest in peace.
 Luckily, one of my buddies gave me the idea to go with him to the school that he was at in Kansas City.
 He gave me the contact info of one of the coaches and after conversing with him for a couple of weeks, I was offered an athletic scholarship to attend Avila University in Kansas City, Missouri.
 It felt reassuring to know that my teammate believed that I could play at a 4-year school unlike the coaches that I had in junior college.
 Ultimately, I'm glad a friend helped me get recruited rather than my junior college coaches, so shoutout to you Kurt.

 Even with what was going on at home, I reluctantly left to play baseball at a 4-year university just like I wanted to and did so without asking for a single dime from my parents.
 My first year playing in Kansas City was rough.
-However, I managed to acquire highlights that I could look back at and be proud of.
+However, I managed to acquire highlights that I could look back at and proud of.
 Despite my overall season performance, I proved a lot of people wrong back home and accomplished feats in Kansas City that nobody can take away from me.
 During the beginning of the season, I got a call from my father telling me that my mom's treatment was working and that the cancer was basically gone.
 I remember feeling weight being lifted off of my shoulders after that conversation.
 I didn't feel worried anymore and I started to perform the best baseball I've ever played.
 My dad called me again during the middle-end of my season that my mom's cancer had came back.
-Unfortunately, my performance started to decline and I ended the season terribly.
+My performance started to decline and I ended the season terribly.
 I was determined to finish strong the following season which was what my mom wished for me a couple of days before her passing in the summer of 2022.
 I ended up leaving back to Kansas City the day after her funeral.
 I finished that year the best that I could, but I was still hungry and wanted to play one more year.
 I transferred to Whittier College in Los Angeles during the Fall Semester of 2023 in hopes of playing one last college season, but that didn't end up working out due to how extremely difficult school was.
-It was a liberal arts school and I was studying Computer Science, so they enhanced my major and required me to take more unnecessary classes.
+It was a liberal arts school and I was studying Computer Science, so they enhanced my major and required me to take more unnessary classes.
 The coach took a liking to me, but only offered me a small role on the team that wasn't worth my last year playing for.
 I knew I'd be miserable if I did that so I gave him my thanks and decided to reattend Avila University online in the 2024 Spring Semester to finish my degree.
-I finished with a B.S. in Computer Science and I am now waiting to try out for an Independent Professional Baseball League sometime during the Summer of 2025.
+I finished with a B.S. in Computer Science.